 - We offer a range of support for colleagues who pursue formal learning and qualifications including financial support, interest-free study loans and time off for study.

-- We operate a Group Personal Pension scheme, which you can join after three months’ service.
-Business in the Community will contribute up to 5 per cent of your salary providing you contribute a minimum of 2.5 per cent.
+- We operate a Group Personal Pension scheme, which you can join after three months’ of service.
+Business in the Community will contribute up to 6% of your salary, providing you contribute a minimum of 2%.